lamberta/devkit-doc/SDK.md

 1. Clone the repo: `$ git clone git@github.com:gameclosure/dev_sdk.git`
 2. `$ cd dev_sdk`
-4. Initialize and clone the submodules: `$ git submodule update --init`
+3. Initialize and clone the submodules: `$ git submodule update --init`
-5. Set up the Python virtual environment: `$ sudo ./dev_install.sh`
+4. Set up the Python virtual environment: `$ sudo ./dev_install.sh`

 ## Updating
-Make sure to regularly update your copies of SDK repos.
+Make sure to regularly update your copies of GC (and especially GC SDK) repos.
 Note that changes in them often break things, so make sure you know about all the latest major updates and such.

-1. `cd` into a SDK repo.
+1. `cd` into a GC repo.
 2. Pull the latest changes: `$ git pull`
 3. Update the submodules if necessary: `$ git submodule update`